 - Vulcanized rubber

-Control Body - This section of the scope contains the physician controls: angulation control knobs, forceps raiser or elevator lifter, air/ water, suction control valves, remote video switches, biopsy port and focus mechanism for fiber optic scopes and the control body for holding the endoscope.
+Control Body - This section of the scope contains the physician controls: angulation control knobs, forceps raiser or elevator lifter, air/ water, suction control valves, remote video switches, biopsy port and focus mechanism for fiber optic scopes, tension controller and the control body for holding the endoscope.
 Most scope models have molded plastic bodies ergonomically designed for ease of use.
 The remote video switch covers and the angulation control knob seals are the most commonly repaired parts of the control body.
 The control body is similar size and shape on most GI endoscope models.